Click on the rotating images above for more information

 A pocket of infection that occurs in the tailbone area is called a “pilonidal” cyst or abscess.
 These infections begin as enlarged pores in the crease between the buttocks.
 Pieces of hair can enter these pores, burrow their way underneath, and cause infection.
 Sometimes this only causes minor irritation, but other times it can cause a painful infection that requires surgical drainage.
 Patients can have different degrees of symptoms from this problem.
 Once pilonidal infections begin, they often continue to cause problems unless surgically treated.

 Treatment of pilonidal disease can be a challenging and frustrating experience for both the patient and the physician.
 Dealing with this problem has been a challenge that Dr. Steven Immerman has accepted since he began his surgical practice in 1981.
 His current results are excellent: in 2013 he published a paper which described that approximately 90% of his patients demonstrated complete primary healing after one procedure, and 98% complete healing after a second procedure.
 He published a second paper in 2021 showing a success rate in simple cases of 98.7%.
+Of the more complicated patients Dr. Immerman sees, who are requiring surgery after previous failed operations, the results are only slightly less successful, with an approximately 95% success rate.

 “When searching the surgical literature one finds literally dozens of different procedures that have been proposed for this disease.
 I have personally tried many of these methods, and after much experimentation and frustration I have adopted a procedure that is very successful.”
 Steven C. Immerman, M.D., FACS